Pyro Scene

 Source Strength[-100.00..100.00]

-Here you set the multiplier for the simulation property selected via Source.
-If Source is set to None, this value will have no meaning.
-Note that depending on the Source setting, the values can vary greatly in size.
-Density ranging between 1 and 20 is normal but temperatures are often in the range between 100 and 1000.
-Accordingly, the Source Strength must also be adjusted individually to achieve usable results.
+Here you set the multiplier for the property of the simulation selected via Source.
+This value has no meaning for Source None.
+Please note that the values can vary greatly depending on the Source.
+While a Density in the range between 1 and 20 is normal, Temperatures are often in the range between 100 and 1000.
+Accordingly, the Source Strength must also be adjusted individually in order to achieve usable results.

 Turbulence

-This effect also changes the directions of motion within the simulation, but its structure size can be customized and animated compared to the Vorticity.
-The effect is therefore functionally more like noise, which shifts the simulation in different directions.
-For flames, for example, the characteristic flickering can be simulated.
-However, also keep in mind that the use of Turbulence can significantly slow down the simulation calculation.
+This effect also changes the directions of movement within the simulation, but its structure size can be individually adjusted and animated in comparison to the Vorticity Strength.
+The effect therefore corresponds functionally more to a noise that shifts the simulation in different directions.
+For flames, for example, the characteristic flickering can be simulated in this way.
+However, please also bear in mind that the use of Turbulence can slow down the simulation calculation considerably!

-On the left, the simulation completely without Turbulence, on the right with a value of 4.
-For individual consideration of the effect, the Vorticity Strength was set to 0 in both cases.
+On the left is the simulation without any Turbulence, on the right with a value of 4.
+For an isolated view of the effect, the Vorticity was set to 0 in both cases.

 Smooth Spatially

-This option is active by default and provides a smoothing of the turbulent structure that can be used to swirl the simulation.
+This option is active by default and smoothes the turbulent structure, which can be used to swirl the simulation.
 On the one hand, this results in more harmonious structures and transitions in the turbulence.
 On the other hand, finer turbulence can also be suppressed.
-The following figure shows an example of this.
+The following figure gives an example of this.

 On the left is a simulation without smoothing of the turbulence, on the right with active spatial smoothing.